• Skip to primary navigation

 Carefully pour all of the broth from the roasting pan into a medium-large container that can handle the hot broth.

-In a large skillet or dutch oven over medium heat begin melting the buttery spread and add in any drippings (any small pieces of turkey) from the roasting pan that was left.
-Stir together the drippings and buttery spread breaking up the drippings into smaller pieces if necessary.
-After it’s melted pour 4 cups of the hot broth in the skillet and stir.
+In a large skillet or Dutch oven over medium heat, begin melting the dairy-free butter and add in any drippings (any small pieces of turkey) from the roasting pan that was left.
+Stir together the drippings and dairy-free butter, breaking up the drippings into smaller pieces if necessary.
+After it’s melted, pour 4 cups of the hot broth into the skillet and stir.

 Add 1/4 cup cornstarch to 1 cup cold water and mix until dissolved.
 Stir into the broth mixture and keep stirring while heating.
 Season with salt and pepper to taste.
 Keep stirring for about 6-9 minutes until desired thickness.
 Remove from heat.
 Serve warm with turkey and the rest of the meal.